 Michigan Big Tree Program

 For the past 65 years, the Michigan Botanical Club has maintained a scientific register of the largest trees of each species in the State of Michigan.
 Paul Thompson began this work and over the course of his 45 year tenure as Big Tree Coordinator, he personally measured and documented over 4000 trees.
 Paul was a visionary in this field. and our register is one of the oldest in the nation.
 Upon Paul's passing, Dr. Elwood "Woody" Ehrle became the new coordinator.
 Woody spent the first two years diligently sorting and organizing Paul's notes and records, and it was under his guidance that the first official register was published.
 In 2008 Andy Sawyer was appointed the Big Tree Coordinator.
+In 2017, Andy passed the reigns to our current Big Tree Coordinator, Ted Reuschel.

 THE BIG TREES AND SHRUBS OF MICHIGAN Elwood B. Ehrle Michigan Big Tree Coordinator was published in 2006 in The Michigan Botanist about the Big Tree Program covers the background, data and locations of the big trees.
 You can read or download the pdf of the article.
 The article is 88 pages long and is over 1.5 MB.